lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 If the current state is any other state, the key manager FSM processes with random, dummy data, but does not update working state or relevant output registers.
 For each valid command, a set of inputs are selected and sequenced to the KMAC module.

-During `Disable` state, working state and output registers are updated as usual.
+During `Disable` and `Invalid` states, working state and output registers are updated as usual.
-The only difference during `Disabled` state is that random data is used and invalid operations are reported.
+The only difference during these states is that random data is used and invalid operations are reported.

 ## Generating Output Key
 The generate output command is composed of 2 options